peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 ..
 WARNING::

-   The intermediate FASTA files can legitimately be empty when no sequences passed the thresholds.
+   The intermediate FASTA files can legitimately have no sequences which passed the thresholds.
 This can happen when a PCR failed, and is expected to happen on blank negative controls.